i386x/pkgtools/docs/fedpkg-HOWTO.md

 ## Doing a changes

-1. Clean all untracked files (if there are any):
+Clean all untracked files (if there are any):
 ```sh
 fedpkg clean
 ```

-1. Prepare your package:
+Prepare your package:
 ```sh
 # Run commands in %prep section; this downloads and unpacks source tarball from
 # upstream and applies patches:
 fedpkg prep
 ```

-1. Make your contributions.
+Make your contributions.

 ## Useful utilities and tricks

 ### Some useful utilities

 ```sh
 # ld-linux.so.2 dynamic loader:
 dnf install /lib/ld-linux.so.2
 ```

-Debugging:
+### Debugging

 ```sh
 # GNU debugger:
 gdb